inbo/inbo-pyutils/gis/shapefile_geojson_shapefile/README.md

 ## Introduction

 This code provides a user interface approach to batch convert shapefiles to GeoJSON.
-[Tkinter](https://wiki.python.org/moin/TkInter) is used to provide the user interface.
-[Glob](https://docs.python.org/3/library/glob.html) is used enlist the shapefiles while [json](https://docs.python.org/3/library/json.html) and [pyshp](https://pypi.python.org/pypi/pyshp) are applied to perform the conversion.
+[Tkinter](https://wiki.python.org/moin/TkInter) (standard Python library) is used to provide the user interface.
+[Glob](https://docs.python.org/3/library/glob.html) (standard Python library) is used enlist the shapefiles while [json](https://docs.python.org/3/library/json.html) (standard Python library) and [pyshp](https://pypi.python.org/pypi/pyshp) are applied to perform the conversion.

 ## Functionality